jakeod99/recipes/README.md

 versions (with the obvious exception of `v1.2.0`), and merging into the `stage` branch.
-That said, if for whatever reason the changes being merged into `stage` do not necessitate generating a new version (logic changes, stylistic tweaks, etc.)
+That said, if for whatever reason the changes being merged into `stage` do not necessitate generating a new version (logic changes, stylistic tweaks, etc.), then certainly do not feel obligated to do so.
+Skip the redundancy.

 #### Stage Branch
 The `stage` branch persists, and is where all feature branches flow into.
-When the system is ready for a new major release, the most up-to-date version on `stage` should be a major release (e.g., `v.1.0.0` or `v2.0.0`), and it should be pulled into `master`.
+When the system is ready for a new major release, the most up-to-date version on `stage` should be a major release (e.g., `v.1.0.0` or `v2.0.0`), it should be scrubbed of all unimport stage-digit-incrementing versions, and it should be pulled into `master`.
 No development should occur directly on `stage`, it is merely a holding place for stage versions, which ultimately culminate to a major release.

 #### Master Branch